tommymmcguire/IA2_590/README.md

 - `main.py`: The main script that processes a directory of PDFs to extract text, chunk it, and insert it into a SQLite database.
 - `processing.py`: Contains all the processing functions, including PDF text extraction, text chunking, database operations, and response generation.
 - `requirements.txt`: Dependencies required to run.
-- `pdfs` directory: contains the pdfs used to retrieve information from.
+- `pdfs` directory: contains the pdfs used to retrieve the information.

 ## Features